awsdocs/amazon-rds-user-guide/doc_source/Oracle.Concepts.limitations.md

 ## Oracle file size limits in Amazon RDS<a name="Oracle.Concepts.file-size-limits"></a>

-The maximum file size on Amazon RDS Oracle DB instances is 16 TiB \(tebibytes\)\.
+The maximum size of a single file on Amazon RDS Oracle DB instances is 16 TiB \(tebibytes\)\.
 If you try to resize a data file in a bigfile tablespace to a value over the limit, you receive an error such as the following\.

 ```
 ORA-01237: cannot extend datafile 6